OREA Occasionally Asked Questions

 Step 7

 14 sites of the 21 sites are available on the Reservation System.
 Those are sites 1 thru 13 and 16.
+(All campsites at Ortonville / Hadley Hills will be on the reservation system beginning in 2025!)
 Campsites available for you to camp in that meet your Search criteria will be shown as Green.
 A site that is available for part of your date range will be shown as Purple, such as site 13 on the map above.
 A site that is available that has restrictions on it is displayed as Orange.
 Note that the non-reservable sites (14 & 15 and 17-21 will always show as restricted sites.
 Another restriction is if you select a site that has a smaller Equipment Length than you selected.
 If it is held in a Cart but not yet reserved it will be displayed as a Blue/gray.
 If it is not available at all for your date range it will be displayed as Red, such as site 12 on the map above.

 Site 1 is a pull-thru site.
 All of the remaining sites are back-in sites.
 The sites are configured so that the usable camping space and the area for your horses is on the passenger side of your rig when you back into your campsite parking space as that is how most LQ Trailers are configured to be situated.

 Sites 14, 15, and 17-21 will always show in the Reservation System as Restricted.
 The restriction is that they are non-reservable in the Reservation System.
-Those sites are pay at the pipe and available on a first come first serve basis.
+Those sites are pay at the pipe and available on a first come first camp basis.
+(You can also pay via the Reservation System number listed at the kiosk.

 Step 8